gsoft-inc/sg-orbit/README.md

     <a href="https://circleci.com/gh/gsoft-inc/sg-brand/tree/master"><img alt="CircleCI Status" src="https://circleci.com/gh/gsoft-inc/sg-brand/tree/master.svg?style=svg"></a>
 </p>

-## Consumers

-### Installation
+## Installation

 ## Maintainers

-This project repository is managed as a monorepo that is componed of many NPM packages.
+This project repository is managed as a monorepo that is composed of many NPM packages.

 For more info on monorepo:

 - [Babel Github](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)
 - [Shopify Github](https://github.com/Shopify/quilt/blob/master/Decision%20records/00%20-%20Use%20a%20Lerna%20monorepo.md)
 - [Google](https://www.google.com/search?q=monorepo)

 We use Lerna for managing our monorepo.
 All our packages can be found in the [packages](https://github.com/gsoft-inc/sg-brand/tree/master/packages) directory.

-The only exception is the components website that can be found in the [website](https://github.com/gsoft-inc/sg-brand/tree/master/website) directory.
+The only exception is the website that is not managed by the monorepo tooling since it's not a package.
+The website can be found in the [website](https://github.com/gsoft-inc/sg-brand/tree/master/website) directory.

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.

 When Lerna is configured to use Yarn it will delegate the installation of the packages and the dependencies linking to Yarn.
-It result in an increase of performance and a more reliable experience.
+It result in an increase of performance and a more reliable experience than using the Lerna dependencies linking feature and NPM.
 The native integration between Lerna and Yarn make it worthwill to switch from NPM to Yarn for this project.

+So why do we need Lerna if Yarn workspace take care of everything?

+Well the Lerna workflow make it very easy to publish the packages of a monorepo.
+For more info, view the [publish command](https://github.com/lerna/lerna/tree/master/commands/publish#readme) of Lerna.

 ### Installation